LydiUX/libCSALG/README.md

 Here are some useful math/computer science algorithms arranged nicely in a library.
-Use linux to compile the library and link with g++ example.cpp -lCSALG.
+Use Linux (g++) to compile the library (cd into the directory and run ./compile.sh) and link the with your file using g++ example.cpp -lCSALG.